yurivin/uniswap-v3-periphery/position-referrer-implementation-plan.md

 /// @dev Only callable by contract owner/admin.
 Fees sent directly to configured referrer.
 /// @param poolAddress The pool to collect fees from
 /// @return amount0 Amount of token0 collected and sent to referrer
-/// @return amount1 Amount of token1 collected and sent to referrer function collectFeesFromPool(address poolAddress)
+/// @return amount1 Amount of token1 collected and sent to referrer
+function collectFeesFromPool(address poolAddress)
     external
     onlyOwner
-    returns (uint128 amount0, uint128 amount1);
+    returns (uint128 amount0, uint128 amount1)
+{
+    // Call pool to collect fees - pool will send directly to our configured referrer return IUniswapV3Pool(poolAddress).collectPositionManagerFee();
+}

 /// @notice Collect accumulated referrer fees from multiple pools
 /// @dev Only callable by contract owner/admin.
 Fees sent directly to configured referrer.